JordanChoo/sitemap-generator/README.md

 	$SitemapNode->add_node($config);
 ```

-The results would be the creationg of the following sitemap (assuming that one hasn't been created previously):
+Just like the default sitemap a core sitemap file is automatically created in the sitemap folder that you specified to allow for auto sitemap scaling.
+The results would be the creation of the following sitemap (assuming that one hasn't been created previously).

 ```xml
 	<?xml version="1.0"?>